cogu/autosar/examples/xml/reference/README.md

 # Reference examples

-Demonstrates how to create reference objects and how to convert them back to strings.
+Demonstrates how references can be created and printed.